niallthomson/migrating-x64-to-graviton2/README.md

 By default the cluster configuration generated will use the `us-west-2` region, if you wish to modify this you can further edit the `cluster.yml` file.
 Make sure to change both the region and the availability zones.

+You must also [create a GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for Flux to use to access GitHub repositories.

 ## Steps